AnnotationPortal/DatathonandHackathon.github.io/README.md

 The material from the 2020 Hackathon and Datathon on Antisemitism in Social Media can be found here: [https://github.com/dcavar/AntisemitismDatathon2020](https://github.com/dcavar/AntisemitismDatathon2020)

-## Supporting Material
+## Supporting Material (to be updated)

 Here are some links to tutorials that might be useful for the hackathon part of the competition.

-Check out the file named "NLP-Tools and Guides.md" you will find the guids and tutorial.
+Check out the file named "NLP-Tools and Guides.md" you will find the guides and tutorials.